 This function is similar to Cloud Transfer that it is also suitable for one-time backing up.
-But by using "Copy to" function, you can backup flickr to more than one destination at a time without additional options and schedule.
+But by using the "Copy to" function, you can back up Flickr to more than one destination at a time without additional options and schedules.

 Step 1: Open your Flickr account in MultCloud.